sonofhypnos/thoughts/posts/pragmatist-guide-to-live-review.md

 6. Belief as anticipation

-### Pragmatism was sometimes to pragmatic for my personal tastes, but I feel like it is the kind of content I feel I\'d super much like to see more of on Lesswrong
+### Pragmatism was sometimes to pragmatic for my personal tastes, but I feel like it is the kind of content I feel I'd super much like to see more of on Lesswrong

 1. Benefit on the other hand is that I can sell this better to friends who I feel would be careful to buy to technical ideas from me (since